 Despite both TH-X00 and Teak having very close FR measurements, I find the Teak to have some edge in overall balance and sound “fluidity”.
 When I had the TH-X00 (Mahogany cups), I thought the tone was quite good but a bit too warm, bassy and “thick”.
 The Teak is a bit more balanced, allegedly still a bass-head headphone but it doesn’t sound as warm as the X00.
 Both have excellent macro-dynamics and punch, but an average soundstage.

 The Teak is so far my favorite closed-back under $500.
 It’s actually not a true closed headphone but the sound quality is simply excellent, even though it’s not neutral by any means.
 It’s a very fun and engaging set of cans.
+I also like the JVC wooden headphones, the DX700 and DX1000, although their tonalities are very weird and further from “neutral” than the E-mu Teak.

 Measurements & Resources